nikitha-1904/Movie-Recommendation-Website-using-LightGCN-approach/README.md

 # Frontend
 In frontent we have 2 folders here consisting of Templates folder where html files are present and Static folder where css_files and jss_files are present for the website front.
+# Templates
+a) home.html - It is the introduction page of the Website.
+Provide buttons for SignUp and Login
+b) index.html - Contains all the pages data
+c) SignUp.html - It is used to create a account for the new user with neccesary validations required
+d) login.html - It is used by the registered user to use in the website.
+e) movie_details.html - Contains all details about all the movies in the dataset as movie cards and can be filtered using the Tag, Ratings, Year of the movie data.
+f) recommendions.html - Gives to the Movie recommendations to the user by the user prefernce of selecting Multiple Genre.
+g) top_rated_movies.html - Gives Top 10 recommended movies from the whole Dataset randomly.
+h) user_profile.html - Ask the User to enter the his/her prefernces and saves them.
+These web pages also contains the required css and js files in the repositary.

 # Proposed-Methodology-LightGCN
 The proposed method in this project is LightGCN, or Light Graph Convolutional Network, is an innovative recommendation algorithm designed to provide accurate and personalized recommendations in various domains, particularly in collaborative filtering tasks.
 It leverages graph neural networks (GNNs) to analyze and model user-item interaction data, capturing latent relationships between users and items within a recommendation graph.